GDPR comes into force in:

 Welcome to the second instalment in our mini-series of blog posts on the General Data Protection Regulation.

 The blogs provide background to the GPDR and include tips to help you make sure your business has robust data protection processes and procedures in place, which in turn will help ensure compliance with the Data Protection Act 1998 and the GDPR.
+In our last GDPR blog we summarised the essentials of the GDPR.

 If Personal Data is stored in an Organised Filing System and is Processed by any organisation, the Data Protection Act 1998 and, from 25 May 2018, the GDPR will kick in.